co-design-hybrid/co-design-hybrid/README.md

 ## Recruiting and Preparation <a name="prep"></a>

 ### Recruiting
 Participants in the co-design workshops should consist of a variety of software engineers, UX designers, and product managers representing the major software development roles at the site.
-It is ideal that the participants experience and functioning roles reflect the demongraphics of the office that .
+It is ideal that experience and functioning roles of participants can reflect the demongraphics of the office.
 The number of participants varied from 17 to 22 across our three workshops at SAP.

 ### Preparation
 This workshop is recommended in a large conference room with roundtable seatings, and equipped with whiteboard spaces and wall displays.
 If there are remote participants, collaborative design space is recommended, including SurfaceHub and Jamboard. **LOTS of sticky notes** will be used during these sessions.
 For a session size with 20 participants, two facilitators would be sufficient.